kirpalmakanga/custom-inputs/README.md

 # custom-inputs

-Custom radio buttons and checkboxes
+Custom radio buttons and checkboxes with jQuery

 ## Markup